sil-z/Silhouette-Roundhand/README.md

 **Author's Email:** zz7966587 AT gmail DOT com

 **2025/5/31 Update:** Adjusted the font's tilt angle, set punctuation width to 0, added ligature rules for letters surrounding punctuation, modified some uppercase letters and digits, adjusted left spacing of uppercase letters, and updated the font preview image.
+Since this is an experimental work, it has many fundamental issues and will not be further optimized in the future.

 The source files of the font are located in the src folder, which includes: